omkaracharya/AgileBot/Design/Design.md

 ## 2. Bot Description
 <!--What does your bot do? -->
-AgileBot is a [SlackBot](https://get.slack.help/hc/en-us/articles/202026038) that interfaces with Project planning tool (JIRA, Tiaga).
-When called for its services, it looks up for unassigned bugs and user stories.
-It minimizes the agile overhead by estimating time frame and assigning user stories to the 'best' engineer after taking into consideration various heuristics
+AgileBot is a [SlackBot](https://get.slack.help/hc/en-us/articles/202026038) that interfaces with a Project planning tool (JIRA, Tiaga).
+When called for its services, AgileBot looks up for unassigned bugs and user stories, estimates their time frame and assigns the user stories to the 'best' engineer after taking into consideration various heuristics

 <!--Why is a bot a good solution for the problem? -->
-AgileBot's mission is to automate these repetitive tasks to a degree that will speed up the overall processes.
-With AgileBot, a significant amount of time can be saved.
+AgileBot's mission is to automate these repetitive tasks to a degree that will help engineers stay in flow by reducing distractions, eliminating context switches and thus increasing productivity

 <!-- Does your bot have a conversation with users (e.g. hubot), or does it just response to events (e.g., coveralls bot on GitHub)? -->

 * @AgileBot can be added to the team's Slack Room.
+* For backlog grooming, the Scrum master can mention @AgileBot with text `GroomBacklog` to automatically assign points to the backlog stories
-From sprint planning, a Scrum master can invoke AgileBot by mentioning it to `PlanSprint`.
+* For sprint planning, a Team Leader can invoke AgileBot by mentioning it to `PlanSprint`.
-* Engineers working as a part of the sprint can submit their standup contents by mentioning AgileBot with text `GiveMyStatus`.
+* Engineers working as a part of the sprint can submit their everyday statuses by mentioning AgileBot with text `GiveMyStatus`.
-* Scrum Master can view her entire team's status by calling `GetTeamStatus`
+* Scrum Master/Team Leader can view her entire team's status by calling `GetTeamStatus`

 <!-- Does your bot fit in one of the categories we talked about in class?
 A code drone vs documentation bot? -->
 > We think that our bot fits into **Space Reactor category**.